emilioq/advanced-software-lab/README.md

 # personal-website

-This was a course project from "Advanced Software Lab" in Fall 2015.
+This was a course project from an Advanced Software Lab in Fall 2015.

 I created a personal web page utilizing jQuery functions and animations to display personal works.